 iMotions recommends a combination of biosensors and self-reported methods for the most complete and complementary understanding of audience response to advertising.

 Depending on research goals, questions can be asked pre and/or post biometric experiences to assess key metrics like brand affinity or recall, and understand preferential responses as well as attitudes & usage.

 Results from all signals are synchronized and time-locked in iMotions software to simplify analysis.
 For quick insight generation, analytic tools allow for easy export of summary scores and visualizations of eye tracking data and moment-to-moment signals.
-The chart below shows an overview of the kind of results that can be obtained.

 Additionally, you can export raw data to additional programs like Excel, SPSS, MATLAB, for more in-depth statistical analysis if preferred.